Cascais' main square, Praça 5 de Outubro

 Fort in Carcavelos Beach

 Most beaches are within walking distance of the center, and offer golden sand, a clean and calm sea, and oceanfront bars, cafés and restaurants.
 They’re suitable for families with children, and for people of all ages.
 Many are overlooked by fortresses, which were built in the 1600s down the entire coast between Lisbon and Cascais.
-They protected Lisbon’s harbor, and currently stand restored or in different states of disrepair, but all as fine examples of military architecture.
+They protected Lisbon’s harbor, and currently stand restored or in different states of disrepair, but all are fine examples of military architecture.
+To choose the best beach for you, take a look at the Cascais beaches guide.

 If the sun is not shining, or if you like a good dose of culture, head to the Museum Quarter, which is a cluster of museums covering different themes.
 Two of them would be worth a visit for their buildings alone -- the Condes de Castro Guimarães Museum and the Paula Rego Museum -- one a wonderful example of romantic architecture, and the other a notable example of contemporary architecture.